 Where Can I Burn a CD?

 To find a local business near you, search for “(city name) audio digitizing services.”
-For pricing information, contact the business directly.
+For pricing information, you’ll want to contact the business directly.

 A number of public libraries and college libraries offer CD-burning services.
-Larger public libraries often have “maker labs” or recording studios.
+Larger public libraries often even have labs or recording studios.
 And some libraries, such as the library at the College of Charleston, may even let you check out an external CD/DVD drive to use at home.